 - Member for

 Kate is a freelance cultural critic, curator and gallery essayist.
 Her writings have appeared in the Waikato Times, Rip it Up magazine, Audioculture, Mossgreen-Webb and Radio 13.
 She has also written for Hamilton-based galleries and private clients.
 She has a strong desire to make art and art criticism accessible, honest and respectful.
-Her curatorial interests to date include Kitsch, Feminism and audience participation.
+Her curatorial interests to date include kitsch, feminism, outsider art and audience participation.
 She has held a variety of community-art focussed roles as a social media strategist, artist liaison, artistic director (advertising), and publicist.

 Kate has studied at the Sotheby's Institute (London), Victoria University (Wellington) and AUT (Auckland).
 She is currently based in Auckland and works in Public Relations and Communications.